How far does one need to undress?

 If the pressure that the massage therapist is applying to my body is uncomfortable, should I try to “tough it out” in order to receive the maximum health benefit from my massage?

 No!
 It is your responsibility to let the massage therapist know if the pressure is too much.
 We are here to facilitate healing, not send you away with more stress than when you came in!
-If you find yourself tensing up against the pressure (either where the pressure is or at another part of your body, it's too much.
+If you find yourself tensing up against the pressure, it's too much.
 If you find yourself holding your breath (which many of us do at times without realizing), or if you can't comfortably take deep breaths then the pressure is too much.

 Should I try to make conversation during the massage?

-This is an hour set aside in your busy day that is all about whatever makes you the most comfortable.
+This is an hour set aside in your busy day that is all about your relaxation.
 If you prefer to talk, talk.
 If you prefer to zone out, by all means do so.
 Your LMT is a professional who knows that different people prefer different things when it comes to talking during their massage, and they will take their cues from you accordingly.

 What if I fall asleep and drool on the table?